Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     Both the ROCm(tm) and AOCC compilers offer classic flang, not yet the new generation Fortran compiler.

+    25.03 and 25.09 also come with two MPI implementation.
+The cray-mpich 8.1.x modules use an MPI implementation derived from MPICH 3.4, while the cray-mpich 9.0.x modules use an implementation derived from MPICH 4.1.
+In the 25.03 version of the programming environment, the 8.1 module is the default and is also what we will use to build the LUMI/25.03 software stack.
+In 25.09, the 9.0 module is the default and is what we will use for the LUMI/25.09 stack.

 -   The 24.03 programming environment is still on the system.
 It was developed for use with ROCm(tm) 6.0.0 but we trick it into using the current system default ROCm(tm) version, 6.3.4.
 This is not guaranteed to work in all cases and the solution is to switch to one of the newer programming environments.
 However, it was left on the system to make the transition smoother as we expect that a lot of software will still work, and as some users may depend on CCE 17.

+    Preliminary testing on a test system has shown that some EasyBuild recipes for 24.03 do no longer build correctly.
+These will not be fixed unless the fix would be trivial and instead users should move to 25.03.

 -   The 23.09 programming environment is also still on the system.
 It does neither officially support SUSE 15SP6, nor does it officially support any of the